mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.1-Release-Notes.md

 based replication is used.
 Earlier it was possible only in conjunction with GTID based replication.

+## New Features

+### MaxCtrl

+There is now a new command `classify <statement>` using which it can be checked if and how MaxScale classifies a specific statement.
+This feature can be used for debugging, if there is suspicion that MaxScale sends a particular statement to the wrong server (e.g. to a slave when it should be sent to the master).

 ## Bug fixes

 [Here is a list of bugs fixed in MaxScale 2.3.1.](https://jira.mariadb.org/issues/?jql=project%20%3D%20MXS%20AND%20issuetype%20%3D%20Bug%20AND%20status%20%3D%20Closed%20AND%20fixVersion%20%3D%202.3.1)